NEONScience/NEON-Data-Skills/_posts/2014-10-27-1_lidar_derived-data-products.md

 	#plot the chm
     plot(chm)

-### Extract xy locations for centroids, convert to spatial format, Assign coordinate reference system
+	#Overlay the centroid points and the stem locations on the CHM plot
+	#HINT: help(points) to see all of the options for plotting points. for example, cex = point size
     points(centroids$easting,centroids$northing, pch=19, cex = 2,col = 2)
     points(insitu_dat$easting,insitu_dat$northing, pch=19, cex=.5)

+##Spatial Data Need a Coordinate Reference System - CRS
+Next, assign a CRS to our insitu data. the CRS is information that allows a program like QGIS to determine where the data are located, in the world. <a href="http://www.sco.wisc.edu/coordinate-reference-systems/coordinate-reference-systems.html" target="_blank">Read more about CRSs here</a>

-	# extract the CRS (coordinate reference system) from the CHM and apply it to our plot centroid data
+	## Create a spatial ponts object using the CRS (coordinate reference system) from the CHM and apply it to our plot centroid data.
-	# In this case, we know these data are all in the same projection
+	#In this case, we know these data are all in the same projection
 	centroid_sp <- SpatialPoints(centroids[,4:3],proj4string =CRS(as.character(chm@crs)) )

 ### Extract CMH data within 20 m radius of each centroid.
-	# Insitu sampling took place within 20m x 20m plots.
+	# Insitu sampling took place within 40m x 40m square plots.
     # Note that below will return a list, so we can extract via lapply
     cent_ovr <- extract(chm,centroid_sp,buffer = 20)